zwxandy/abc/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3 python pred_mine.py --model longchat-v1.5-7b-32k
 ```
-Then, we can obtain the inference output of the model on the LongBench datasets under the `pred_mine/` folder corresponding to the model name:
+Then, you can obtain the inference output of the model on the dataset under the `pred_mine/` folder corresponding to the model name.

-After the inference, we can run `eval_mine.py` to evaluate the model performance:
+After the inference, run `eval_mine.py` to evaluate the model performance (no need of GPU):
 ```bash
 python eval_mine.py --model longchat-v1.5-7b-32k
 ```